 Lisa Bush, Certified Rangeland Manager, developed a Conceptual Grazing Plan for the Saddle Mountain Open Space Preserve in April 2008.
 The study included field observations of grassland areas, describing potential benefits of grazing as a grassland management technique on the property.
 The Plan describes various constraints and requirements of a successful grazing program.
 Identified grazing challenges include the property's geographic position, rugged topography, intergrading vegetation types, and current paucity of grazing infrastructure (e.g. sound fencing and water sources).
-Due to these challenges, Ag + Open Space has determined that introducing grazing to the Preserve is not feasible at this time.
+Due to these challenges, Ag + Open Space has determined that introducing large-scale livestock grazing to the Preserve is not feasible at this time, although flash grazing with goats or sheep for vegetation and fuel management may be used as appropriate.